kerzok/ScalaBot/README.md

 ## Extensions
-Extensions is a special mixin for `AbstractBot` which contains additional functionality There is several extensions available for use:
+Extensions is a special mixin for `AbstractBot` which contains additional functionality.
+There is several extensions available for use:

 ###Scheduler Extension
-Scheduler extension provides job scheduler based on [Quartz Job Scheduler](http://www.quartz-scheduler.org/) Job can be set by cron like expression or duration expressions Scheduler extension provides special type of intent — `SchedulerIntent` — which is send to the bot system as usual intent every time the scheduler triggered
+Scheduler extension provides job scheduler based on [Quartz Job Scheduler](http://www.quartz-scheduler.org/).
+Job can be set by cron like expression or duration expressions.
+Scheduler extension provides special type of intent — `SchedulerIntent` — which is send to the bot system as usual intent every time the scheduler triggered.

 Example:
 ```scala